Sage-Bionetworks/agora-data-tools/README.md

 ### Locally
 Perform the following one-time steps to set up your local environment and to obtain the required Synapse permissions:

-1. If you have not already, [install](https://cloud.google.com/python/docs/setup) a supported version of Python and.
+1. If you have not already, [install](https://cloud.google.com/python/docs/setup) a supported version of Python.
 Versions supported by this package are all versions >3.7 and <3.11.
 Make sure that Python and `pip` are installed correctly and have been added to your PATH by running `python3 --version` and `pip3 --version`.
 If your installation was successful, your terminal will return the versions of Python and `pip` that you installed.

 2. Install `pipenv` by running `pip install pipenv`.